Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

     trainer = Trainer()
     trainer.fit(model)

-    # automatically auto-loads the best weights
+    # automatically auto-loads the best weights from the previous run
     trainer.test(dataloaders=test_dataloader)

     # or call with pretrained model